15 minute mushroom stroganoff

 If you’re not a mushroom fan, or you just fancy a bit more variety in your dinner, feel free to mix things up a bit!
 You could pretty much put whatever vegetables you like in your stroganoff – you don’t have to stick to just mushrooms.

-Next time I might make a vegetable stroganoff, with peppers, onions, courgette (zucchini), asparagus, aubergine (eggplant)…
+I also love making a vegetable stroganoff, with peppers, onions, courgette (zucchini), asparagus, aubergine (eggplant)…

 Basically, if you smother it in this creamy, smoky paprika sauce, it’s going to be delicious.